Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-06.md

 Here you are adding two scripts

-- "develop": "webpack --mode development --watch"
+- `"develop": "webpack --mode development --watch"`
-- "build": "webpack --mode production"
+- `"build": "webpack --mode production"`

 <!-- > -->

-The first is for development mode.
+The first is for **dev**elopment mode.
 Use this one when you are working on your project as a developer.

 <!-- > -->

-The second is the build script.
-Use this when you want to create the bundle.js and distribute your project to the world.
+The second is the **build** script.
+Use this when you want to create the `bundle.js` and distribute your project to the world.

 <!-- > -->